contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ---
 title: "DDEV"
 menuTitle : "With DDEV"
-description: "Mit DDEV kannst du eine oder mehrere Docker Instanzen starten.
-XDEBUG, MariaDB und MySQL in verschieden Versionen, PHP und vieles mehr."
+description: "With DDEV you can launch one or more Docker instances.
+XDEBUG, MariaDB and MySQL in different versions, PHP and much more."
 url: "guides/local-installation/ddev"
 aliases:
     - /en/guides/local-installation/ddev/